Dog Urine Killing Your Grass? How to Stop Lawn Damage and Fix Yellow Spots

 - Incorporate dog-repelling plants like lavender, rosemary, juniper, or Coleus canina (aka the “Scaredy Cat Plant”) to deter marking and digging.

-By rethinking your lawn design, you not only protect your yard but create a space that works better for both you and your pup.
+By rethinking your lawn design, you not only protect your yard but also create a space that works better for both you and your pup.
 Work these types of plants into your garden and landscaping to deter not only your dog but also stray cats from peeing in your grass.

 Our Real-Life Experience with Dog Pee Lawn Damage